 5. Preparing to Stain (Optional)

 If you plan to stain your hardwood floor, another necessary step is to clean the area again with a vacuum to prepare your floor for the best finish.
-Errant dust and sand may still be there, and leaving it will cause imperfections to your staining.
+Errant dust and sand may still be there, and leaving it will cause imperfections in your staining.

 6. Stain the Floor (Optional)